 Check the box to Add custom location and then specify the location as /mnt/usbdrive which is the default where Ouya mounts the device to.
 All of this can be done from the Ouya joystick there is no need to bring out a keyboard during any of this operation.

 |Ouya Partition Tests||Corsair Voyager 64GB||Corsair Survivor 32GB||Ouya Internal|

-[quote] Does having a fast USB drive have any effect on the performance of the Ouya?[/quote] No, it does not.
+No, it does not.
 Since a lot of the apps for android are relatively small due to phone restrictions.
 Load-time is hardly noticeable.
 However, when doing file operations on the Ouya it becomes noticeable especially when transferring music and pictures over to it.
-Speed may be an important factor when playing movies from a harddrive or USB stick to your Ouya so it might be a important factor to consider when buying a stick.
+Speed may be an important factor when playing movies from a hard drive or USB stick to your Ouya so it might be an important factor to consider when buying a stick.

 Mounting more then one Ouya USB storage device.

 As of this time in the documentation the Ouya can only auto-mount one device at a time. plugging in additional storage technically should be possible via shell in ADB but it does not mount such things automatically.